-If the plugin troubleshooting doesn’t fix the issue, then you should try replacing your current theme with a default twenty ten theme.
-The best way to do this is by backing up your theme folder.
-Then deleting the theme.
-WordPress will automatically fall back to the default theme.
+If the plugin troubleshooting doesn’t fix the issue, then you should try replacing your current theme with a default theme.

 If this fixes the issue, then you should look at your theme’s functions.php file.
-If there are extra spaces at the bottom, then you should consider fixing it.
-If you are using a poorly coded function in your theme’s functions.php file, then it can cause this as well.
+If there are extra spaces at the bottom of the file, then you need to remove those, and sometimes that fixes the issue.